Miltonly/Streets/Robertson Crescent

 How far is Robertson Crescent from Toronto?

-The drive to Milton GO Station takes about six minutes; the full GO commute to Union Station runs around 66 minutes.
-For driving, the 401 is five minutes away.
+The drive to Milton GO Station takes about six minutes, and the full GO train trip to Union Station runs roughly 66 minutes.
+Driving to downtown Toronto takes about an hour outside peak times.

 Who is Robertson Crescent a good fit for?